MicroTech-PI3/payment/README.md

-# bill_sender
+# Payment
-The repository for managing the sending system for electronic billing.
+The repository for managing payment features like the stock update.